Topic: Employee Recognition

 Another essential type of employee recognition is one that happens every year—recognition on work anniversaries.
 This recognition moment occurs on or around an employee’s hire date at an organisation.

-While it is important to celebrate the major career milestones—1 year, 5 years, and so on—taking a moment to recognise the “in-between” years is just as necessary.
+While it is important to celebrate the major career milestones—1 year, 5 years, and so on—taking a moment to recognize the “in-between” years is just as necessary.

 One of the greatest benefits of work anniversary recognition is the positive impact on employee retention.
 Employees stay at organisations for 2–4 more years when their company celebrates career milestones.